A wildly vivid and entertaining chronicle of America's manned space program, from the author of The Electric Kool-Aid Acid Test

 Funny, often savagely so, hard-hitting and wise, Wolfe remains a unique master-chronicler of America and its future.

-Charlie Croker was once a fabled college football star and is now a late-middle-aged Atlanta real estate entrepeneur-turned conglomerate king, whose expansionist ambitions and outsize ego have at last hit up against reality.
+Charlie Croker, once a fabled college football star, is now a late-middle-aged Atlanta real estate entrepreneur-turned conglomerate king.
+His expansionist ambitions and outsize ego have at last hit up against reality.
 Charlie has a 28,000 acre quail shooting plantation, a young and demanding second wife and a half-empty downtown tower with a staggering load of debt.
+Wolfe shows us contemporary America with all the verve, wit, and insight that have made him our most admired novelist.

 Sherman McCoy is a WASP, bond trader and self-appointed 'Master of the Universe'.
 He has a fashionable wife, a Park Avenue apartment and a Southern mistress.
 His spectacular fall begins the moment he is involved in a hit-and-run accident in the Bronx.
 Prosecutors, newspaper hacks, politicians and clergy close in on him, determined to bring him down.

-The Bonfire of the Vanities is a caustic satire on the money-feverish Eighties.
-This exuberant novel cemented Wolfe's reputation as the foremost chronicler of his age.
+Exuberant, scandalous and exceptionally discerning, The Bonfire of the Vanities was Tom Wolfe's first venture into fiction and cemented his reputation as the foremost chronicler of his age.

-Dupont University - the Olympian halls of learning housing the cream of America's youth, the roseate Gothic spires and manicured lawns suffused with tradition...
-Or so it appears to beautiful, brilliant Charlotte Simmons, a sheltered freshman from Sparta, North Carolina, who has come here on a full scholarship.
-But Charlotte soon learns that for the upper-crust coeds of Dupont, sex, Cool, and kegs trump academic achievement every time.
+Dupont University: the Olympian halls of learning housing the cream of America's youth, the roseate Gothic spires and manicured lawns suffused with tradition... or so it appears to beautiful, brilliant Charlotte Simmons, a sheltered freshman from Sparta, North Carolina, who has come here on a full scholarship.
+But Charlotte soon learns that for the upper-crust coeds of Dupont, sex, status, and kegs trump academic achievement every time.

-Tom Wolfe is the author of more than a dozen books, among them The Electric Kool-Aid Acid Test, The Right Stuff, The Bonfire of the Vanities, A Man in Full, I Am Charlotte Simmons, and Back to Blood.
+Tom Wolfe (1930-2018) was the author of more than a dozen books, among them The Electric Kool-Aid Acid Test, The Right Stuff, The Bonfire of the Vanities, A Man in Full, I Am Charlotte Simmons and Back to Blood.
 He received the National Book Foundation's 2010 Medal for Distinguished Contribution to American Letters.
-He lives in New York City.